What Test-Driven Scoffolding (TDS) does...

 Design goals included making TDS usable in a minimal development environment, such as with the free-of-charge Express versions of Visual Studio.
 Once developed, a TDS application may be called from a command prompt to test other code, but the instructions assume that the TDS test methods are developed with the assistance of Visual Studio.

-New version 1.7 is available
+Version 1.7 is available

 The Visual Studio 2012/2013 version of the code is available on the Downloads tab.
 Please post any comments or requests in either "DISCUSSIONS" or "ISSUES" on this site.
 The Version 1.4 User's Guide is still usable and contains more detailed instructions and examples than are included in Version 1.7, though some details have changed.
 (Note